 Day 2.
 Aftermatch

-On the next day we had our train at 19:00, and we woke up like at 11:00.
-So we had plenty of time to explore the city.
-It was almost a lunch time and we could eat a whole elephant.
+On the next day we had our train at 19:00, and we woke up around 11:00.
+We had plenty of time to explore the city.
+It was almost lunch time and we could eat a whole elephant.
 I suggested to visit the same restaurant we’ve been at on day one, but Kyrylo wanted to visit McDonald’s.
 I didn’t really want to eat there, so we decided that I eat first and then we go to McD’s.
 While I was eating, Kyrylo explored more of the city.

 Donetsk is known for its mafia and we were constantly joking about it.
 However, it probably exists.
 When I finished eating, walked outside and started waiting for Kyrylo, I accidentally became involved in someone’s conflict.
 I appeared straight in the centre of it.
 According to the media, some random guy wanted to kill another “big guy” with a screwdriver.
 I think this is lies, but whatever.
 You can read about it in Russian.